• Nov 24, 2023

 Introduction

 Are you an International Medical Graduate (IMG) with dreams of securing a coveted spot in a USA medical residency program?
-The journey is challenging, but with the right preparation and strategy, you can not only compete with American medical students but surpass them.
-This guide is your roadmap to excel in the USMLE i.e. United States Medical Licensing Examination Step 1 examination, a pivotal step on your path to a dream medical residency.
+The journey is challenging, but with the right preparation and strategy, you can not only compete with American medical students but also surpass them.

 USMLE Step 1 Subjects

-Being ready for the USMLE examination is crucial for aspiring doctors and for that, it is needed to know USMLE subjects.
-To start USMLE Preparation, one should need to know what's on the test and it can be understood by knowing all subjects of USMLE step 1.
+Being ready for the USMLE examination is crucial for aspiring doctors, and for that, it is necessary to know the USMLE subjects.
+To start USMLE Preparation, one needs to know what's on the test, and it can be understood by knowing all the subjects of USMLE Step 1.
 The exam covers various basic science subjects.
-The USMLE step 1 subjects are as follows -

 • Anatomy